 For the most part, your preventative care will fall under Medicare Part B. When you visit your general practitioner or a specialist, you might have a copayment or coinsurance fee as well as the Part B deductible.
 The best Medigap plans remove those out-of-pocket expenses.

 There are only two Medicare Supplement plans that eliminate the Part B deductible: Medigap Plans C and F. Both of those plans will not be available for new entrants in 2020, though, so they might not be available when you reach retirement age.

 The best Medigap plans for preventative coverage include plans A, B, C, D, F, G, and M. They all eliminate your Part B coinsurance or copayment completely, while Medigap Plans K and L only cover those costs by 50 and 75 percent respectively.

 The best Medigap plans for preventative care eliminate the financial worries that come with seeing the doctor.
 You don’t want to avoid these visits because there could be serious healthcare ramifications down the road.

-You might think that the best Medicare Supplement plans are F and G because of their extensive coverage.
+You might think that the best Medicare Supplement plans are F and G because of their extensive coverage (and if you are already enrolled in Medicare prior to January 1st, 2020 with respect to Plan F.).
 Alternatively, you might want a lower-cost plan to help you better maintain your budget.
 It’s entirely up to you.